open-source-labs/Chronos/examples/gRPC/README.md

 ORDER_URI = mongodb+srv://<username>:<password>@cluster0.o2hx5.mongodb.net/<dbname>?retryWrites=true&w=majority
 ```

   - In each Microservices *chronos-config.js* file, verify that `"mode"` property has a value of `"microservices"`

-  - ** Note: The Initialize Chronos step is already taken care of for you.
   - Inside each microservice directory, install all dependencies using the `npm install`
   - Run `npm run start` in each folder directory
-  - Head over to localhost:3000 to view reverse proxy acting as the frontend of this microservice example
+  - Head over to localhost:3000 to view reverse proxy acting as the front end of this microservice example

 <p align="center">
   <img alt="gRPC reverse proxy front end" src="../../assets/gRPC_example_reverseProxy.png">
 </p>

   - Start adding data!
-  - Run `npm run both` to start Electron app
+  - Run `npm run dev:app` and `npm run dev:electron` **in separate terminals** to start Electron app
     - Add a new application in Chronos app dashboard.
     - The URI should be your CHRONOS_URI

-**To test the functionality of Chronos using this sample microservices architecture, you must have the [Chronos node module](https://www.npmjs.com/package/chronos-microservice-debugger3) within each microservice.**
+**To test the functionality of Chronos using this sample microservices architecture, you must have the [Chronos microservice tracker](https://www.npmjs.com/package/@chronosmicro/tracker) within each microservice.**

- This is already included as a dependency therefore there should be no need to install it manually.
+ This is already included as a dependency, therefore there should be no need to install it manually.
 But if it is missing from the dependency list, the installation instructions for both the Chronos node module and the Chronos desktop visualizer are below:

 #### Electron desktop application

 After installing the node module in each microservice, download the Electron desktop application from the public [Chronos](https://github.com/oslabs-beta/Chronos) repo.

-Inside the downloaded directory, install all dependencies using the `npm install` command followed by the `npm run both` command to start the Electron desktop application.
+Inside the downloaded directory, install all dependencies using the `npm install` command, followed by the `npm run both` command to start the Electron desktop application.

 ## Contributing